AnthonyOhimor/TeamProject/Update.md

 **Phase 1 - High Level Plan**
 We conducted market research. totalling tens of hours playtime on various Flash game sites such as Newgrounds, ArmorGames and more while also exploring recent trends in web gaming such as Among Us and ZOMBS.io.
 All to inspire the team to deliver the game we think will be most fun to play.

-The team has been assigned roles and have put together personal plans to ready us for development<br>
+The team has been assigned roles and have put together personal plans to ready us for development.<br>
 ![Alternative Image](https://cdn.discordapp.com/attachments/905913951559221308/947806645185028126/Sci_Fi_Button_With_Case.png)<br>

 The team has been assigned roles and have put together personal plans to ready us for development.<br>